relativitydev/relativity-trace-documentation/docs/user_guide/alerting/creating_a_policy.md

 ## Overview

 Alert Rules allow users to define the criteria for a surveillance policy.
-These Rules are executed on periodic basis at pre-configured intervals, allowing users to automatically and continously categorize and tag documents as they are ingested into the workspace.
+These Rules are executed on a periodic basis at pre-configured intervals, allowing users to automatically and continuously categorize and tag documents as they are ingested into the workspace.

 `Workflow` Rules operate the same way as `Alert` Rules, but are intended to trigger an [Action]({{ site.baseurl }}{% link docs/administrator_guide/actions.md %}) rather than generate an alert for a user.
 {: .info }